FilippoLeone/apex-live-api/README.md

 * index.html: Client-side script for interacting with the server.

 ## Setup
+Clone the repository in the LiveAPI folder of Apex, where you will also compile your events_pb2 file as specified in the LiveAPI folder readme file from the Apex Legends devs.

 ### Prerequisites
 You need to install the following Python libraries, if they're not already installed.